 Bachelor / Semester / Master Projects

-Please get in contact with us if you would like to do a project with us during FS23.
+Please get in contact with us if you would like to do a project with us during HS23.
 The list of available projects will be updated soon.

-- Distributed Coordination for Multi-Robot Systems in RoboCup [closed]
+2. Distributed Optimization for Multi-Robot Systems Cooperation in RoboCup [closed]

 Freelancer Projects